PurtiS/Purtis_thesis_codes/README.md

 ## Analysis Files:

 5. **`N.Longitudinal_CATE_estimates` and `N.Not_Longitudinal_CATE_estimates`**
    - **Purpose:** Contains the codes for estimating Conditional Average Treatment Effects (CATE) for the years 2013-2020, based on both longitudinal and non-longitudinal data.
+For testing statistical significance, plotting the results along with calculation and plotting confidence intervals
    - **Results:** The results from these files are presented in the Analysis section of the thesis.
    - **Dependencies:** Uses the output files from the data management files.